gaurav00700/OllamaWebApplication/README.md

 - Docker Compose
 - GPU support for faster inference if you have one available.

-### Installation
+### Installation and Usage

 1. Clone the repository: `git clone git@github.com:gaurav00700/OllamaWebApplication.git`
 2. Navigate to the project directory: `cd OllamaWebApplication`
 3. Run the docker-compose command to start the application: `docker-compose up -d`

+   (Change the LLM_NAME in `.env` file according to your preference.)